-Sure, you can choose to make a character that mirrors what you're like in real life, but for most players, they're going to create something quite different from their usual self.
+Sure, you can choose to make a character that mirrors what you're like in real life, but for most players, they're going to create a character who's quite different from their usual self.

 The definition of empathy is "the ability to understand and share the feelings of another."
 There's no better way to work on that than by actually living as someone else for a few hours.

-7. Keep Your Basic Math Skills Sharp
+7. Sharpen Math Skills

-Depending on what you do for work, you might never get an opportunity to practice simple things like adding in your daily life, and D&D gives you a chance to use that part of your brain.
+Depending on what you do for work, you might never get an opportunity to practice simple things like addition in your daily life, and D&D gives you a chance to use that part of your brain.